spacecloud-io/space-learn/content/Space Cloud/basics/setup.md

 weight: 2
 ---

-The first step to start using Space Cloud is setting up.
+The first step to start using Space Cloud is setting it up.
 Space Cloud requires several components to be running for proper functions.
 The most notable components are:

 - **Gateway:** Responsible for ingress traffic and generation of REST / GaphQL APIs
 - **Runner:** Responsible for intra cluster traffic and policy enforcement
 - **Container Registry:** Responsible for storing docker images.
-We won't be needing this for a local setup.
+We won't be needing this for local setup.

-Luckily, we don't have to directly interact with these components in most use cases.
+Luckily, we don't have to interact with these components in most use cases directly.
 Space Cloud ships with a utility named `space-cli` which will bootstrap a cluster for us.

 ## Prerequisites